Thomas Tulien

 Strange Lands, Episode 4: The Oscar 7 Event (March 15, 2017).

-During the 1990s, I developed a keen interest in the history of the UFO phenomenon, which led to the establishment of the Sign Oral History Project.
-In May 2000, we conducted an interview with Captain Bradford Runyon, a B-52 co-pilot from Minot Air Force Base, resulting in years of subsequent research and various collaborations to present the case study of the October 24, 1968 Minot AFB incident online.
-This study offers students of UFO history a unique opportunity to critically examine a significant UFO event in considerable detail, facilitating a deeper understanding of the phenomenon.
+During the 1990s, I developed a keen interest in the history of the UFO phenomenon, which led to the creation of the Sign Oral History Project.
+In May 2000, we conducted an interview with Captain Bradford Runyon, a B-52 co-pilot who had served at Minot Air Force Base during the 1960s.
+This interview sparked years of subsequent research and collaborations, culminating in the online presentation of a detailed historical case study on the 24 October 1968, Minot AFB incident.
+This study provides students of UFO history with a unique opportunity to critically analyze a significant UFO event with considerable detail, fostering a deeper understanding of the phenomenon.

-A four-year intelligence study by Britain’s Ministry of Defense, entitled, Unidentified Aerial Phenomena (UAP) in the UK Air Defence Region (2000), aka the “Condign Report,” acknowledges that the existence of UFOs “is indisputable.”
-The study also notes that the phenomenon occurs daily on a global scale and attributes certain characteristics to UFOs, such as “the ability to hover, land, take off, accelerate to exceptional velocities and vanish; they can reportedly alter their direction in flight suddenly and clearly can exhibit aerodynamic characteristics well beyond those of any known aircraft or missile—either manned or unmanned.”
-The report concludes that UFOs can be explained as mis-reporting of man-made vehicles, natural phenomenon, or relatively rare and not completely understood natural phenomena.
-In particular, “the events are almost certainly attributable to physical, electrical and magnetic phenomena in the atmosphere.”
-Some may be triggered by meteor re-entry forming electrically-charged buoyant plasmas, however, “the conditions and method of formation… as well as the scientific rationale for sustaining them for significant periods is incomplete or not fully understood.”
+A four-year intelligence study by Britain’s Ministry of Defense, titled Unidentified Aerial Phenomena (UAP) in the UK Air Defence Region (2000), also known as the “Condign Report,” acknowledges that the existence of UFOs “is indisputable.”
+The report highlights that the phenomenon occurs daily on a global scale and attributes specific capabilities to UFOs, such as “the ability to hover, land, take off, accelerate to exceptional velocities and vanish; they can reportedly alter their direction in flight suddenly and clearly can exhibit aerodynamic characteristics well beyond those of any known aircraft or missile—either manned or unmanned.”
+However, the report concludes that UFOs can often be explained as misidentifications of man-made vehicles, natural phenomena, or relatively rare and not fully understood atmospheric phenomena.
+For instance, some events may be triggered by meteor re-entry, which can form electrically charged buoyant plasmas.
+Nevertheless, the “conditions and method of formation …as well as the scientific rationale for sustaining them for significant periods, is incomplete or not fully understood.”

-For more than 70 years, the UFO phenomenon has eluded any definite explanation regarding its actual cause.
-The official inquiries have consistently focused on identifying UFOs without genuinely trying to determine their nature, similar to the USAF reassurances that UFOs do not pose a national security threat.
-Professors Wendt and Duvall argue that, in our current context, "the UFO can be known only by not asking what it is."
-This ignorance regarding UFOs transforms to active denial of their objective existence, and "to that extent one may speak of a UFO taboo, a prohibition in the authoritative public sphere on taking UFOs seriously, or in other words, thou shalt not try very hard to find out what UFOs are.”
+For over 70 years, the UFO phenomenon has resisted definitive explanation regarding its true nature.
+Official inquiries have largely focused on categorically identifying UFOs rather than investigating their fundamental characteristics, echoing the USAF’s consistent reassurances that UFOs do not pose a national security threat.
+Professors Wendt and Duvall argue thereby, in today’s context, “the UFO can be known only by not asking what it is.”
+This systemic ignorance of UFOs has evolved into an active denial of their objective existence.
+As they note, "to that extent, one may speak of a UFO taboo, a prohibition in the authoritative public sphere on taking UFOs seriously, or in other words, thou shalt not try very hard to find out what UFOs are."